antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Time-series-search-engines-over-COVID-19-data.md

 **Motivation:** The primary motivation for making the TSSEs and their interactive interfaces is to use them as exploratory tools.
-Combined with relevant data analysis (e.g. [AA1, AA2]) the TSSEs should help to form better intuition and feel of the spread, data aggregation, and reactions to COVID-19.
+Combined with relevant data analysis (e.g. [AA1, AA2]) the TSSEs should help to form better intuition and feel of the spread of COVID-19 and related data aggregation, public reactions, and government polices.

+The rest of the article is structured as follows:

-Below we briefly describe the overall process and the data.
+1. Brief descriptions the overall process, the data

+2. Brief descriptions the search engines structure and implementation

-Then we give some search examples and their interpretations.
+3. Discussions of a few search examples and their (possible) interpretations

 ## The overall process